jasonheo85/gstv-tech-excercise/artist-album-service/README.md

 # Artist Album Service

 It is a RESTful webservice that takes in a String that is a recording artist's name and return back in JSON format, the top 10 albums by that artist listing the individual tracks for each album.
-It uses the the following two LastFM API (http://www.last.fm/api)
+It uses the the following two LastFM APIs (http://www.last.fm/api)

 1. artist.getTopAlbums: It gets the top albums for an artist on Last.fm, ordered by popularity
 2. album.getInfo: It gets the metadata and tracklist for an album on Last.fm using the album name or a musicbrainz id